xinin/MockIoTopia/README.md

 ```
 #### 1.3.3.
 Boolean

-These parameter types are employed to simulate the behavior of boolean values, which can either be random or adhere to a probability of variation defined by the `VariationProbability` parameter and the specification of the default value using the `Default` parameter.
+These parameter types are employed to simulate the behavior of boolean values, which can either be random or adhere to a probability of variation defined by the `VariationProbability` parameter and the specification of the default value using the `Default` parameter (0 or 1).

 The resulting values are 0 or 1.